Careers

 The SVP will report to the EVP & Chief Engagement Officer.

 GOBEL offers compensation in the range of $180,000 - $225,000 commensurate with experience, along with the opportunity to earn an annual bonus.
-In addition, GOBEL provides a comprehensive benefits package that includes company-paid medical, dental, vision, and prescription coverage; disability and life insurance; and a retirement savings plan (401(k)) with company match.
-Employees also receive twelve (12) paid holidays and unlimited paid time off (PTO).
+In addition, GOBEL offers excellent healthcare, including company-paid employee coverage for medical, dental, vision, prescription coverage, disability, and life insurance, and retirement savings plan (401k) with a company match.
+We also provide unlimited paid time off, and twelve (12) paid holidays.

 References may be requested as part of the interview process.